-In 1985-86 LWVCO did an update of Local Government positions which included a review of special districts and an analysis of problems encountered by local governments who have been the targets of franchisers, developers and other private parties by suits claiming violation of anti-trust laws by these governments.
+In 1985-86 LWVCO updated local government positions, which included a review of special districts and an analysis of problems encountered by local governments that have been the targets of franchisers, developers, and other private parties by suits claiming violation of anti-trust laws by these governments.

-In 1988 LWVCO supported a successful statutory amendment establishing a sales tax for a Scientific and Cultural Facilities District that includes the metropolitan counties of Boulder, Denver, Jefferson and parts of Adams, Arapahoe and Douglas.
+In 1988 LWVCO supported a successful statutory amendment establishing a sales tax for a Scientific and Cultural Facilities District that includes the metropolitan counties of Boulder, Denver, Jefferson, and parts of Adams, Arapahoe, and Douglas.